xzovy1/messenger/README.md

 #### Dashboard

 - Tiled dashboard with nav bar containing redirects for contacts and view/edit profile
-  - left tile displays chats(if any)
+  - left tile displays profile and contacts
     - shows username/profile picture & truncated last sent message
     - edit widget to delete chats.
-  - right tile shows currently open chat with widget in bottom corner for creating a new chat.
+  - right tile shows currently open chat ~~with widget in bottom corner for creating a new chat.~~ and all conversations.
     - messages in chronological order oldest on top
     - recipients messages on left side
     - sender (user) messages on the right.

 #### Profile edit

-- similar to cv application app:
+- ~~similar to cv application app:~~
-  - left side, populated form with current info
+  - ~~left side, populated form with current info~~
-  - right side, displayed info which updates along with the form.
+  - ~~right side, displayed info which updates along with the form.~~
+    - using nested form components instead.
   - update and cancel buttons

 #### Contacts